 Locations to all our great destinations like Fordham Road, The HUB, Bronx Zoo and the New York Botanical Garden.
-Orchard Beach, City Island, Throgs Neck, Port Norris, Mott Haven, Arthur Avenue, I mean the list goes on and on.
+Orchard Beach, City Island, Throggs Neck, Port Morris, Mott Haven, Arthur Avenue, I mean the list goes on and on.
 It would provide an excellent alternative to our current miserable intraborough transportation system which, like for every other borough, designed to be Manhattan-centric.

 We’re also a borough of colleges and universities with that base alone you would open the borough to these students as well!

-So as awesome as the Citibike concept is, I have no choice but to give it an epic fail along with a Bronx Cheer for the sheer systemic racism and poverty this model continues to perpetuate when it comes to the Bronx, the outer boroughs and economically disadvantaged neighborhoods.
+So as awesome as the Citibike concept is, I have no choice but to give it an epic fail along with a Bronx Cheer for the sheer systemic racism of the design this model continues to perpetuate when it comes to the Bronx, the outer boroughs and economically disadvantaged neighborhoods.

 This also goes to our politicians who let this happen.
 They had the option of insisting this would be equal opportunity and access but instead, as usual, sold us to the highest bidder.
 Get your act together!